raible-lab/neuromast3d/README.md

 directory.

 ## How to use this code
-Currently, the code can be run as a workflow (by editing the config.yaml file and executing the command `run_neuromast3d config.yaml` from the `neuromast3d` directory),or as a series of individual steps.
+Currently, the code can be run as a workflow by editing the config.yaml file and executing the command `run_neuromast3d config.yaml` from the `neuromast3d` directory.

 The order of the pipeline is:
  - segmentation (optional, broken into "nucleus" and "cell" steps)